Masters of Engineering with a Concentration in Advanced Safety Engineering and Management (M.Eng.)

 ASEM 611.
 Hazard Analysis and Waste Elimination.
 3 Hours.

 Hazards have the potential to cause harm to people, planet, and profits.
 Hazard analysis is a process that begins with the identification of a hazard and proceeds into an estimate of the severity of harm or damage that could result if the potential is realized and a hazard-related incident occurs (ASSE TR-Z790.001 – 2009).
 This course examines engineering techniques utilized to systematically and logically identify and analyze hazards in the workplace.
-These techniques include preliminary hazard list (PHL), preliminary hazard analysis (PHA), system hazard analysis (SHA), subsystem hazard analysis (SSHA) and others.
-Students work in teams to use these techniques to retrospectively analyze a real-world disaster.
+These techniques include preliminary hazard list (PHL), preliminary hazard analysis (PHA), and Operating and Support Hazard Analysis (O&SHA).
+Students work in teams to use the PHA to retrospectively analyze a real-world disaster.
+Additionally, many hazard analysis processes ultimately end up assigning blame or finding human error as a cause of hazards and accidents.
+The 5 Principles of Human Performance will be introduced to help students understand how people are a vital part of the system.
+Students will apply these 5 principles to their team PHA project and to an Individual O&SHA project.

 Prerequisites: ASEM 610 [Min Grade: B]